FAQ

 How do you verify participants’ identity?

-We verify identify by requiring that each individual who registers has a unique email address.
+We verify identity by requiring that each person who registers has a unique email address.

 Would police or the FBI ever be able to access DNA or other information collected?